María Corina Machado: Political views

 Machado is anti-Chavismo, saying she would "bury socialism forever".
 She has disagreed with the more politically moderate sections of the Venezuelan opposition who believed in change through the ballot box and criticized the interim government of Juan Guaidó.
 She has supported the international sanctions during the Venezuelan crisis, and has advocated for foreign intervention to remove Maduro on humanitarian grounds, believing that Maduro could not be removed democratically.
 Despite this, she took part in the 2023 opposition primaries, which she won.
 When the opposition was divided, yet saying a move to the left was the way to defeat Chávez and Maduro, Machado disagreed; according to The Wall Street Journal, she gained a reputation as a fighter in taking her message to the poor in the barrios that Chavismo governments "had made their lives worse, with crime soaring, the economy tanking and their children facing a bleak future".
 She called Maduro a narco-dictator and said she wanted him to be alive so that she could send him to jail when elected in his place.
-In 2025, The Wall Street Journal Journal said she was a conservative activist for democracy who "often advocat[ed] for Washington to confront the Venezuelan government more forcefully".
+In 2025, The Wall Street Journal said she was a conservative activist for democracy who "often advocat[ed] for Washington to confront the Venezuelan government more forcefully".

 In November 2005, in the context of an already "highly polarized country", The New York Times described Machado "as perhaps the most divisive figure after Mr. Chávez, a woman who is either beloved or reviled"; in 2025, they wrote that she had "corralled the fractious opposition".
 The Christian Science Monitor wrote in 2024 that she had become a "spiritual icon" in "contrast to the many years she was viewed as a radical, far-right politician, too extreme even for her own party coalition".
 The Nobel Prize Committee described her as "a key, unifying figure in a political opposition that was once deeply divided".